bitcoincashorg/spec/reenable-op-codes.md

 * Stack size impact.
 Both number of elements and total size of elements.
 * Overflows.
 Defined behaviour in the instance that result of the operation exceeds MAX_SCRIPT_ELEMENT_SIZE
 * Empty byte vector operands.
 Whether empty byte vectors should be allowed as a representation of zero.
+* *DRAFT DISCUSSION*: Empty byte vector output.
+Note that an operation that outputs an empty byte array has effectively pushed `false` onto the stack.
+  If this is the last operation in a script or if a conditional operator immediately follows the script author must consider this possibility.
+  This is currently the case for many existing op codes however so it is consistent to continue with allowing this behaviour.

 ## Definitions

 * *Stack memory use* - sum of the size of the elements on the stack - gives an indication of impact on memory use
-* *Operand order* - in keeping with convention where multiple operands are specified the top most stack item is the last operand.  e.g. `x1 x2 OP_CAT` --> x2 is the top stack item and x1 is the next from the top
+* *Operand order* - in keeping with convention where multiple operands are specified the top most stack item is the last operand.  e.g. `x1 x2 OP_CAT` --> `x2` is the top stack item and `x1` is the next from the top
+* *empty byte array* - throughout this document `OP_0` is used as a convenient representation of an empty byte array.
+Whilst it is a push data op code it's effect is to push an empty byte array to the stack.
 * *Rule options* - For the purposes of this draft and for further discussion some rules are presented with options.
 These are denoted by the heading *RULE OPTION* followed by an ordered list.
 Generally the options will be a choice between a restrictive and a more liberal rule.